Even with 375 golf courses in play, course designer Jack Nicklaus holds special memories of Harbor Shores Golf Club in Benton Harbor, Michigan.

 “One of the year’s feel-good stories is this short but stern Jack Nicklaus Signature design that weaves through hardwoods, marshland and the massive white sand dunes that edge Lake Michigan on holes 7, 8 and 9.

-The Senior PGA Championship presented by KitchenAid returns to Harbor Shores May 24-29, 2016 for the third time.
+The Senior PGA Championship presented by KitchenAid returns to Harbor Shores May 24-29, 2016 for the third time and is scheduled to return in 2018.
 Fan favorite and newly minted member of the senior tour, John Daly plays Harbor Shores for the first time.
 Juniors 17 years of age and younger will be admitted into the Championship free when accompanied by a ticketed adult.
 In conjunction with the Championship on May 26 , the community is hosting a free concert in downtown Benton Harbor featuring R&B legends The O’Jays.

 Just one of three Tom Watson signature golf courses in Florida (the others are in Port St Lucie and Reunion Resort in Orlando) the 7776 yard Conservatory course on The Palm Coast was completed in 2006 and held its first PGA Tour event in 2008.